FlannyH/SampleCreatorToolN163/README.md

     let output_sample_pos = 0; // N163 wavetable position.
 Doesn't matter for Game Boy
     let name_string = "Output File"; // Name of the instrument.
 Change this to whatever you want
 ```
+To change which file to load, change the file path somewhere down in the file.